om-jadhav/password-checker/README.md

-# 🔐 Password Security & Strength Checker (CLI Tool)
+# 🔐 Password Security & Complexity Checker (CLI Tool)

 A Python-based **Command Line Interface (CLI)** tool that evaluates password strength and checks whether a password has been exposed in known data breaches using the **Have I Been Pwned (HIBP) Passwords API**.
 The tool follows security best practices by **hiding password input**, using **k-anonymity**, and providing **clear, actionable feedback**.